 Please don’t hesitate to write us a message if you have any more questions.

-There are five options for transportation in El Salvador that we can recommend to you:
+There are five options for transportation in El Salvador that I can recommend to you:

 - Use public transport (cheap but sometimes unreliable and less comfortable)